 - Template for license plate

-5. If the organization is unable to collect the names and money required for the initial order, the organization may request an extension through the current legislative session before the statutory deadline.
-The organization would be responsible for contacting the legislator who initiated the bill to request an extension for the plate.
+NOTE: If an organization cannot collect the names and money required for the initial order in this amount of time, it must request an extension through the current legislative session before the June 30 deadline.
+The organization is responsible for contacting the legislator who initiated the bill to request the extension, which must be approved by the legislature.

-6. Once the payment, names and artwork have been submitted to the Department of Revenue, it will take approximately four to six months before the plate is produced.
-Before plate production, metal samples will be produced for the organization to sign off on, and there will be a system test and road test of the plate.
+- Once payment, names and artwork are submitted to the Department, it takes approximately four to six months before the plate is produced.
+Prior to plate production, metal samples will be produced for the organization to sign off on.
+The plate will also undergo system and road tests.

-7. Once the plates have been approved, and testing has been completed, the plates will be produced and mailed to the county clerk offices.
-Letters will be mailed to the customers informing them when their assigned plate will be in their local county clerk's office.
+- Upon approval and the completion of testing, plates are produced and mailed to county clerk offices.
+Letters are mailed to customers who placed initial orders to let them know when their assigned plates will be in their local county clerk's office.